 Hitachi Capital Vehicles Solutions is committed to ensuring that our customers are at the heart of our business and our products and services are designed with this in mind.
 We aim to treat our customers fairly and consistently, as we would wish to be treated ourselves, but we know we do not always get everything right.
 If things do go wrong, we will do our best to clear things up quickly and fairly.

-How to get in touch:
+How to get in touch

-Once we have received your complaint: We will try to resolve it straight away or within three business days from receipt, and will provide you with a Summary Resolution Complaint letter.
+Once we have received your complaint, we will try to resolve it straight away or within 3 working days from receipt, and will provide you with a Summary Resolution Complaint letter.
 However if we have been unable to resolve your complaint within 3 working days, we will follow the steps below:

 Within 5 working days of receiving your complaint: We will write to you, either to acknowledge receipt of your complaint, or to respond on the matters you have raised.

 Within 8 weeks: We will provide our final response with full details including the outcome of our investigation.
 If we are unable to resolve your complaint within eight weeks of receipt, we will write to you explaining the reasons for the delay and give you an indication of when we expect to be able to provide a resolution.

 We want to be able to resolve your complaint to your full satisfaction however, if you feel our response to your complaint does not fully address all your concerns, please let us know so we can understand if there is anything more we can do.
 If you are not satisfied with our response to your complaint, you may be able to refer the matter to the Financial Ombudsman Service.
 We will advise you in our final response letter to you.

 They can be contacted in the following ways: